UniCourt/Search-Workshop1/docs/docker/docker_commands.md

 <br />

 ## Docker Commands
-Docker is a containerization system which packages and runs the application with its dependencies inside a container.
+Docker is a containerization system that packages and runs the application with its dependencies inside a container.
 There are several docker commands you must know when working with Docker.
 ### 1. Docker version
 To find the installed docker version